LiorBob/GT-Helper-Samsung-Galaxy-A70/README.md

 This process was done, because reading aloud Hebrew text is not supported in GT.

-The application was tested on Google Pixel 2 XL device (resolution of 2880\*1440).
+The application was tested on Samsung Galaxy A70 device (resolution of 1080x2400).

 **First screen:** The user has to press the orange button-\> GT app is launched